Edom: Hebrew Bible

 Although the Idumaeans controlled the lands to the east and south of the Dead Sea, their peoples were held in contempt by the Israelites.
 Hence the Book of Psalms says "Moab is my washpot: over Edom will I cast out my shoe".
 According to the Torah, the congregation could not receive descendants of a marriage between an Israelite and an Edomite until the fourth generation.
 This law was a subject of controversy between Shimon ben Yohai, who said it applied only to male descendants, and other Tannaim, who said female descendants were also excluded for four generations.
 From these, some early conversion laws in halacha were derived.

 Classical Idumaea

-Maccabean revolt
+Persian period

+Compared to the neighboring Moabites and Ammonites, the name "Edom" completely disappeared from the area east of Arabah.
+The Qedarites controlled the territory, followed by the Nabateans, thus ensuring the end of Iron Age Edom.
+According to ostraca from sites in Idumaea, i.e. southern Judah after the fall of the kingdom to the Babylonians, dating mainly to the 4th century BCE, a diverse population of Arabs, Edomites as well as Judeans and Phoenicians inhabited the area during the late Persian period.
+Strabo identifies Idumeans with the Nabateans who were expelled to southern Judea after committing sedition.
+However, there is evidence for cultural continuity between the Iron Age Edom and Idumea, based on settlement patterns and religious practices.

+Hellenistic period

+During the Hellenistic period, both Judahites and Idumeans spoke Aramaic and used it for literary and legal documents.
+An Idumean marriage contract from Maresha, dating from 176 BCE, closely resembles the ketubbot used by Judahites.
+However, despite these cultural similarities, some Judahites maintained a distinct boundary between themselves and the Idumeans.
+This is evident in Ben Sira 50:25–26, which expresses disdain for three "nations," including "the inhabitants of Se'ir", referring to the Edomites/Idumeans.

-During the revolt of the Maccabees against the Seleucid kingdom (early 2nd century BC), II Maccabees refers to a Seleucid general named Gorgias as "Governor of Idumaea"; whether he was a Greek or a Hellenized Edomite is unknown.
+During the revolt of the Maccabees against the Seleucid kingdom (early 2nd century BC), II Maccabees refers to a Seleucid general named Gorgias as "Governor of Idumaea"; whether he was a Greek or a Hellenized Idumean is unknown.
 Some scholars maintain that the reference to Idumaea in that passage is an error altogether.
-Judas Maccabeus conquered their territory for a time around 163 BC.